 There’s a clog in your chimney

 So how do you keep these causes of chimney leakage from causing trouble?
 By making sure, you have a regular chimney inspection by a reputable chimney repair company.
 That way, the source of the leak is identified by the people who know what the problem is and can fix it.
-No matter what kind of leak you have in your chimney, letting it continue to be there guarantees your problem will get worse.
+No matter what kind of leak you have in your chimney, letting it continue guarantees your problem will get worse.